Dream of financial independence turns into family affair

 “When all of this was happening and the economy was going down,” Laurenty said, “just going in and talking to Yolanda made me feel like I could keep going.
 Those first two years, I did not think we were going to make it.”

 Tylicki has also utilized many tools the FSBDC at PCED has to offer.
-She meets with Cowart at least twice a month to discuss any concerns or needs that she may have.
+She meets with Goodloe at least twice a month to discuss any concerns or needs that she may have.
 She has also taken several classes through the FSBDC at PCED.

 Tylicki is just thankful she has access to the resources available at the FSBDC at PCED.